JuergenFranziskus/risce/docs/Instruction.md

 # Instruction Listing
 - 0x0: ALU Op A (Format A)
     Perform an ALU op.
     The ALU op to perform is given by bits 22 thru 26.
+    A Branch condition, where relevant, is given by bits 27 thru 30.

 - 0x10: ALU Op B0 (Format B)
     Perform an ALU op.